ggreer/geoff.greer.fm/_posts/2012-06-14-linksplosion.md

 You might be asking, "Why make this thing?"

 I knew this feature already existed in other extensions, but I wanted something less bloated.
 Also, I wanted to get more experience writing Chrome extensions.
 I succeeded on both fronts.
-I learned useful things such as [Chrome's context menu API](http://code.google.com/chrome/extensions/contextMenus.html) and discovered the particularly handy [Element.querySelectorAll](https://developer.mozilla.org/en/DOM/Element.querySelectorAll).[\[2\]](#ref_2) Originally, I had a recursive function that walked the DOM looking for anchor tags.
+I learned useful things such as [Chrome's context menu API](http://code.google.com/chrome/extensions/contextMenus.html) and discovered the particularly handy [Element.querySelectorAll](https://developer.mozilla.org/en/DOM/Element.querySelectorAll).<sup>[\[2\]](#ref_2)</sup> Originally, I had a recursive function that walked the DOM looking for anchor tags.
 I knew it was bad, but couldn't think of anything better.

 I've been tinkering with Chrome extensions for a while now, and I think there's a lot of low-hanging fruit for anyone who knows some JavaScript.
 Chrome's extension APIs are pretty easy to pick up.
 Considering how much time developers spend using browsers, writing more custom extensions is probably worthwhile.

 ---
-<a name="ref_1"> </a>
-1. A significant portion of the time wasn't even coding.
+1. <span id="ref_1"></span>A significant portion of the time wasn't even coding.
 Finding an appropriate icon and submitting the extension to the Chrome Web Store took at least an hour.

-<a name="ref_2"> </a>
-2. Thanks to [Bjorn](http://bjorn.tipling.com/) for telling me about querySelectorAll.
+2. <span id="ref_2"></span>Thanks to [Bjorn](http://bjorn.tipling.com/) for telling me about querySelectorAll.